Helmuth Brückner: Life

 On 25 March 1933, Brückner was appointed the acting Oberpräsident of the Prussian Province of Lower Silesia (made permanent on 2 August).
 He also served as the provincial representative to the Reichsrat from 11 April 1933 until its abolition on 14 February 1934.
 Additionally, on 29 May 1933, he was named acting Oberpräsident of the Prussian Province of Upper Silesia (made permanent on 1 June).
 He thus united under his control the highest Party and governmental offices in the two provinces.
 On 11 July 1933, Brückner was appointed to the Prussian State Council by Prussian Minister-President Hermann Göring.
 On 7 October 1933 he was promoted to Gruppenführer in the Sturmabteilung (SA).

 He was accused of homosexual activity under Paragraph 175, but he argued that he was bisexual, and that his mutual masturbation with another officer was a normal activity, and was not immediately convicted.
 However, he was dismissed as Gauleiter and from the SA on 4 December 1934, removed from all his government posts on 12 December and on 25 December he was expelled from the NSDAP in connection with the "Röhm Putsch".
 Brückner was arrested again on 6 September 1935 and was sentenced for the first time at the end of October.
 On appeal, Brückner was sentenced to 15 months in prison.
 After serving the first half of his sentence, Hitler pardoned him in May 1936, but Brückner's application for readmission to the party was rejected.

 From 1938, Brückner was working as an industrial worker in the Heinkel works in Rostock.
-He was politically rehabilitated.
+Later, he was politically rehabilitated.
 Arrested by the Soviets in July 1945, he was confined in a prison camp in Thuringia until 1949, then moved to the USSR where he was also in various internment camps.
 There is some uncertainty surrounding his date of death, as official sources give the year of his death as both 1951 and 1954, and appear to hide the specific date and place.